glaphire/interview_questions_and_answers/src/testing/list.md

 - Symfony settings for testing
 - How to mock final class
 - How to mock connection to a database
+- How to mock Doctrine repository requests (practical examples)

 ## Practical question
 - How to cover [SymfonyCasts Parser](https://github.com/glaphire/symfonycasts_parser) with functional tests